Youmoo/xdubbo/README.md

 ## Explanation

-The `Service` below will exposed as:
+The `Service` below will be exposed as:

  1. '/service/find'
  2. 'service/update'